thin-edge/thin-edge.io/docs/src/references/bridged-topics.md

 * `collectd/$HOSTNAME/$PLUGIN/$METRIC` - The topic for a given metric, named `METRIC`.
    All the measurements are given as a pair of a Unix timestamp in milli-seconds and a numeric value.

-The `tedge-collectd-mapper` daemon process ingests these measurements and emit translated messages the `tedge/measurements` topic.
+The `collectd-mapper` daemon process ingests these measurements and emit translated messages the `tedge/measurements` topic.
 * This process groups the atomic measurements that have been received during the same time-window (currently 200 ms)
 * and produces a single thin-edge-json for the whole group of measurements.